David Shopper/Getty Images

 Your 40s: Stay focused on the long run

-Many people purchase homes in their 30s and 40s.
+Many people buy a home when they're in their 30s and 40s.
 It's important to remember that your house is not part of your retirement plan, says Mick Heyman, an independent financial adviser in San Diego.

 "I haven't seen too many times that somebody buys a great home, sells it at 60 and then lives off the profits," he says.
 So don't spend so much money on a home that you can't afford to save for your retirement as well.